rsyslog/rsyslog/source/configuration/modules/omsnmp.rst

 The default value means "ADISCON-MONITORWARE-MIB::syslogtrap".

 This configuration parameter is used for **SNMPv2** only.
-This is the OID which defines the trap-type, or notifcation-type rsyslog uses to send the trap.
+This is the OID which defines the trap-type, or notification-type rsyslog uses to send the trap.
 In order to decode this OID, you will need to have the ADISCON-MONITORWARE-MIB and ADISCON-MIB mibs installed on the